Dayjo/joint/README.md

  */
 ```

-Here it is on jsbin.com http://jsbin.com/akinow/1/edit#console
+Here it is on jsbin; http://jsbin.com/akinow/1/edit#console